oracle/pgql-lang/pages/pgql-1.3-spec.md

 #### PROPERTIES ARE ALL COLUMNS EXCEPT ( .. )

-One can blacklist columns by adding an `EXCEPT` clause.
+One can exclude columns by adding an `EXCEPT` clause.
-The columns that are blacklisted will not become properties and cannot be queried.
+The columns that are excluded will not become properties while all the other columns do.

 The syntax is: